MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 - In the Teams Chat window, select **Attach file** to share a file from OneDrive or your computer.

-When you share a file, it appears as a new window in the Dynamics 365 Guides HoloLens user's space and a link to the file is shared in the chat.
+When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
 All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.

 > [!Note]
 > After you share a file, you can't move, delete, or resize the file.